 Teenage lifeguard aims to save lives with the police

-- Emily one of 91 apprentices who have began working with police
+- Emily one of 91 apprentices who have begun working with police

-- GMP expecting to recruit as many as 150 by next year
+- GMP expecting to recruit as many as 150 apprentices by next year

-- Apprentices will gain qualifications in business administration
+- Recruits will gain qualifications in business administration

 Life is hectic enough for 19-year-old lifeguard Emily Balshaw but soon it could become a lot more hectic and even end up with her saving lives.